-- Depending on your class's structure, the pertinent member will propose an event that requires funding. - The activity will be discussed among the appropriate members of the Class Committee or other volunteers to determine the scope, extent, and budget. - Factors to include when determining budget include, but are not limited to: - Expected number of the target audience. - Value, and alternatives, of goods and services. - o Impact, meaning how large-scale is the activity meant to be. - o Geographic locations. - o Intended impact, particularly for charitable causes. - O Possible long-term partnerships with event providers. - Cross collaboration with other classes or entities.
+- Depending on your class's structure, the pertinent member will propose an event that requires funding. - The activity will be discussed among the appropriate members of the Class Committee or other volunteers to determine the scope, extent, and budget. - Factors to include when determining budget include, but are not limited to: - Expected number of the target audience. - Value, and alternatives, of goods and services. - Impact, meaning how large-scale is the activity meant to be. - Geographic locations. - Intended impact, particularly for charitable causes. - Possible long-term partnerships with event providers. - Cross collaboration with other classes or entities.